Safeguarding at Basingstoke Rugby Club

 • Making sexually explicit comments or sharing sexually explicit material.

 We strongly recommend that BRFC coaches DO NOT participate in communication with children on social networking sites or by personal or frequent e-mail/text messaging.
 Contact with players should always be via (or copied to) their parent or carer.
-BRFC has also developed a Social Media Policy for all adults to be aware of.
+BRFC has also developed a Social Media Policy for all adults and children to be aware of.

 Basingstoke RFC ALWAYS manages the changing facilities for our children and arranges for them to be supervised by at least two adults (RFU CRB checked) of the appropriate gender for the players using the facilities.
 Basingstoke RFC ensures that all its coaches, parents, officials and spectators are aware that adults must not change at the same time, using the same facilities as children or vulnerable adults: